cinc-project/automate/components/docs-chef-io/content/automate/ha_upgrade_introduction.md

 {{< note >}}

-  AMI Upgrade is only for AWS deployment ,as in Onpremise Deployment all the resources are managed by customers its self.
+  AMI Upgrade is only for AWS deployment, as in On-Premise Deployment all the resources are managed by the customers themselves.
 {{< /note >}}

 ## AMI Upgrade Setup For AWS Deployment